MIDUS: Memory-Infused Depth Up-Scaling

-\blue{MIDUS follows the interleaving rule, replacing $\widetilde{T}_{0:K-1}$ with Memory blocks $M_0,\ldots,M_{K-1}$: } The ordering difference between Eq.\ref{eq:dus} and Eq.\ref{eq:midus} is deliberate and distinguishes MIDUS from designs of \citet{wu2024llama}.
-Placing each Memory block after its corresponding Transformer block allows it to access the contextual representation that will be processed by the next layer, enabling the model to exploit subsequent context more directly.
-This realizes extra depth while decoupling the added capacity from dense FFNs.
-In this work, MIDUS does not address the case of replacing the stacked Transformer blocks used in DUS \citep{kim2023solar} with stacked Memory blocks.
-Figure \ref{fig:fig1} illustrates the structural differences between DUS and MIDUS.
+The ordering difference between Eq.~\eqref{eq:dus} and Eq.~\eqref{eq:midus} is deliberate and distinguishes MIDUS from standard interleaved DUS~\citep{wu2024llama}.
+Placing each Memory block before the corresponding pre-trained block aligns it with the block used for attention initialization, as described below.
+In this work, we do not consider DUS variants that deepen models by stacking contiguous groups of Transformer blocks, as in \citep{kim2023solar}.
+Figure~\ref{fig:fig1} shows the structural differences between DUS and MIDUS.
+Appendix~\ref{appendix:policy} details the placement policies used by different methods and their implications for training efficiency.

-\paragraph{Weight initialization and residual connection.} \blue{Recall from Eq.\ref{eq:mem_block} that a Memory block output is $M(x)=x+m$, where $m=\mathrm{Mem}(a)$ is constructed from values retrieved from the memory bank.
-We initialize these values to zero so that $\mathrm{Mem}(a)=0$ at the start of training.} Under this initialization, the Memory block reduces to the identity map $M(x)=x$, ensuring that the expanded model initially produces the same output as the base model.
-This preserves the base model’s performance in the early training phase and provides a stable starting point for learning memory parameters.
+\paragraph{Weight initialization and residual connection.} Recall from Eq.~\eqref{eq:mem_block} that a Memory block outputs $M(x)=x+m$ with $m=\mathrm{Mem}(a)$ constructed from retrieved values.
+We initialize the value bank to zero so that $\mathrm{Mem}(a)=0$ at initialization and the block becomes the identity $M(x)=x$.
+This ensures that the expanded model matches the base model at the start of training and provides a stable starting point for the memory parameters.
+In addition, under the placement in Eq.~(4), each Memory block initializes its attention parameters from the corresponding pre-trained Transformer block that follows it.
+Since the Memory block is placed before this block, it forms an attention-updated representation aligned with the context processed by the following pre-trained block, rather than an unrelated transformation.
+This provides a stable basis for learning a retrieval-based residual update, which is incorporated through the residual path in Eq.~\eqref{eq:mem_block}.

-In addition, the attention layer within each Memory block is initialized with the same parameters as the attention layer of the subsequent pre-trained Transformer block. \blue{At initialization,} this design ensures that retrieval from the memory bank is conditioned on the same contextual information that the next Transformer block already uses.
-The retrieved values are then injected into the input of that subsequent block through the residual connection in Eq.\ref{eq:mem_block}, allowing newly learned knowledge to be smoothly infused into the base model’s representations without disrupting its original capacity.